 NOTE: In order to apply for the NYLE, you first must complete the 17-hour NYLC.
 The report of the Advisory Committee is available on its website.
 Get more information and answers to frequently asked questions.

 Applications for the July bar examination must be filed with the NYS BOLE between April 1 and April 30.
 Applications for the February examination must be filed between November 1 and November 30.
 The filing deadlines will not change from year to year.

-Pursuant to revised Board Rule 6000.2(b) and (c), as explained in further detail at the New York Bar Exam website, all eligibility proofs (e.g., completed Certificate of Attendance), transcripts and handwriting specimens must be received in the Board’s office by the following deadlines:
+Pursuant to revised Board Rule 6000.2(b) and (c), as explained in further detail at the New York Bar Exam website, all eligibility proofs (e.g., completed Certificate of Attendance) and transcripts must be received in the Board’s office by the following deadlines:

 - February Exam: Deadline is February 1.
 Submit Law School Bar Certification form to Registration Services by January 1.

 - July Exam: Deadline is June 15.
 Submit Law School Bar Certification form to Registration Services by May 1.

 These deadlines will, of necessity, be strictly enforced.
 Candidates whose proofs are not received by the applicable deadline will not be permitted to sit for that bar examination.

 To ensure timely submission to the Board, make sure that the Law School’s Office of Registration Services has forms requiring certification by January 1 for the February exam and by May 15 for the July exam.

 The Board will not accept a postmark as the method to determine timely filing.
 All applications and supporting documentation (i.e. – bar examination applications and re-applications, ADA test accommodations applications and re-applications, eligibility proofs, handwriting specimens, etc.) must be received in the Board’s office on or before the filing period deadline.